djohnston628/WM/README.md

 ```

 ### Build and Run on Visual Studio
-To build and run this repository to your local machine using VSCODE:
+To build and run this repository to your local machine using Visual Studio:

 ```bash
 open WMAssess_DavidJ.sln file with Visual Studio